layer5io/layer5/CONTRIBUTING.md

 ## Contribution

 Contributions, updates, [discrepancy reports](/../../issues) and [pull requests](/../../pulls) are welcome!
 Layer5 is community-built and warmly welcomes collaboration.
-Contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Contributors are expected to adhere to our [Code of Conduct](.CODE_OF_CONDUCT.md).

 ### <a name="updating-the-service-mesh-landscape">Updating the Landscape</a>